SudPY/Youtube-Video-Downloader/README.md

 # Youtube-Video-Downloader
-# Change where it gets downloaded by putting the path in "" inside the bracket on line 16 (Video.download())
+# Change where it gets downloaded by putting the path in "" inside the bracket on line 16 (i.e. Video.download())